 The Australian Dietary Guidelines recommend that 2 to 3 serves of dairy foods per day, as part of a healthy, balanced diet, will help most people reach the recommended dietary intake (RDI) of calcium.

-Here’s how much calcium you need at different ages:
+Here’s how much calcium is recommended at different ages:

 - 1-3 years — 500mg per day